 Patient care is at the heart of everything we do at the Greenwood Genetic Center.
 The field of genetic and genomic medicine is advancing quickly with breakthroughs happening at an exciting pace.
-The Greenwood Genetic Center’s JC Self Research Institute of Human Genetics is leading the way in identifying the causes and mechanisms for autism, birth defects, and intellectual disabilities.
-For example, researchers at GGC have identified nearly one-third of the 120+ genes on the X chromosome that cause intellectual disabilities.
-This is the type of research that leads to an earlier diagnosis and therefore earlier treatment for patients with these types of disorders.
+The Greenwood Genetic Center’s JC Self Research Institute of Human Genetics is leading the way in identifying the causes and mechanisms for birth defects, intellectual disabilities and rare metabolic diseases.

 Research collaboration is key to pool talent and resources for the sharing of discoveries, advancing of technologies and development of treatments for the good of our patients and their families.
 Advances in medicine occur faster when researchers, laboratory scientists and clinicians collaborate to learn more about genetic diseases.
 Scientists in the Research Division actively share information and discoveries with the other divisions at GGC as well as with researchers and clinical collaborators from around the world to help GGC reach its goal of reducing the prevalence and impact of genetic disorders.